Load Testing Extra

 Extra Component

-queue with 30 concurrent workers for performance testing.
+Adds a dedicated load_test queue with 50 concurrent jobs for performance testing.

 What You Get